Madagascar has new govt after court order: president - Journal du Cameroun

 Both sides say they hold the majority in parliament, where many legislators have switched allegiances since 2013.

-Several key ministries including defence and finance remain in the hands of the president’s HVM party, although others including foreign affairs and fishing have gone to opposition figures under the deal.
+Several key ministries including defence and finance remain in the hands of the president’s HVM party, although others like fishing and tourism have gone to opposition figures under the deal.

 On June 4 he appointed non-partisan technocrat Christian Ntsay, 57, as prime minister as part of an agreement with part of the opposition to obey the court ruling.